Gokujou Parodius

 All four main characters return, along with four completely new ones: Koitsu, Michael, Hikaru and Mambo.
 Some of these characters also forego Options, so instead you can power up their weapon and strengthen it for massive amounts of destruction.
 There’s also two-player simultaneous play.
 Although friendly shots don’t hurt the other player, if you attack them enough, eventually they’ll rage for a short time and fire off extra bullets.

-Overall, it’s a shorter game than the original, with only seven stages compared to ten.
+Overall, it’s a shorter game than its predecessor, with only seven stages compared to ten.
 But the levels themselves are more interesting, featuring a jaunt through a crane game; an underwater battle against that cat battleship; a speed up zone reimagined as a construction site, featuring falling rocks, deer, and exclamation points; and a trip through a dance club.

 Arcade